jacobwilliams/bspline-fortran/README.md

 Note that extrapolation is not currently supported for these.

+## Least squares fitting

+The BSpline-Fortran library also exports the `defc` subroutine, which can be used to fit B-spline polynomials to 1D data using a weighted least squares method.

 ## Examples

 See the [examples](https://github.com/jacobwilliams/bspline-fortran/tree/master/src/tests) for more details.
 Note that, to compile and run some of the test programs, the [pyplot_module.f90](https://github.com/jacobwilliams/pyplot-fortran) file (which is used to generate plots) must be copied into the `src/tests` directory.